Build a Roubo-Inspired Workbench

 Well, that completes the workbench itself.
-So far I've very happy with the way it turned out, especially how nice the mortise and tenon joints ended up.
+So far I'm very happy with the way it turned out, especially how nice the mortise and tenon joints ended up.
 In the next few articles, I'll cover the leg vise and sliding dead-man builds and then install an end vise.
-I'll also be adding on a set of Rockler's Quick Release Plates to share a set of their Workbench Casters that I installed on my outfeed table previously.
+I'll also be adding on a set of Quick Release Plates to share a set of Workbench Casters that I installed on my outfeed table previously.

 Be sure to check out Our Workshop page for more details!